Welcome to part 3 of the Financial Aid Finder’s five-part FAFSA Workshop.

 4. Head of household filing status

 Most of the time when someone files as head of household, they are doing so in error.
 Check with an accountant before filing (or if one of your parents is filing) as head of household.
-If there was an error, you school will require you to file an amended income tax return, which will delay your award notification.
+If there was an error, your school will require you to file an amended income tax return, which will delay your award notification.

-5. Social Security number and birth date
+5. Social Security number and birthdate

 Any names and social security numbers filled out on the FAFSA must exactly match how they appear on your social security card.
 If you have changed your name legally, you should have an updated social security card.
 If you use the wrong name or transpose even one number, it could delay the processing of your application by several weeks.
 The same applies to your birth date (month, date, year).